• Skip to primary navigation

 Ingredients

-• alcohol-free vanilla extract - I prefer alcohol free extract for unbaked recipes
+• ½ teaspoon alcohol-free vanilla extract - I prefer alcohol-free vanilla extract or low-alcohol vanilla extract for unbaked recipes for a rich vanilla flavor without an overpowering taste of alcohol.

-It's best to mix the protein into the almond milk with a blender.
+It's best to mix the protein into the almond milk with a high speed blender.
 A shaker bottle can also work, or even just a whisk.

 Other than that, you'll need a bowl and/or food container.
 I usually use this glass food storage container for my chia pudding.